-A packet of memory given an alphanumeric name.
+A packet of SRAM given an alphanumeric name.
+Variables reside in variable memory.

 Volts direct current.

 VisualWeather

 Data logger support software specialized for weather and agricultural applications.
 The software allows you to initialize the setup, interrogate the station, display data, and generate reports from one or more weather stations.